jo-bancherdvanich/Weatherwise_Waranyu.B/README.md

 ### 🤖 4.
 AI Interaction
 - User questions (e.g., *“Will it rain tomorrow in Perth?”*) are parsed by `parse_weather_question()`.
-- `generate_weather_response()` combines AI analysis with forecast data to produce natural, contextual answers.
+- `generate_weather_response()` builds a prompt from the forecast data and sends it to an LLM for a natural-language answer.

 ---